 STANDARD

-Change of Recorded Grade

-An instructor may initiate a change of grade from the above list to any other grade on the above list (except UG) up to one calendar year.

-b.
-If an incomplete (I) is submitted, the instructor will also indicate what grade the student has earned if no further work is completed.
-If an incomplete is not changed within one calendar year from the time it is received, it will automatically convert to the grade indicated at the time the incomplete (I) was submitted.

-c.
-Extensions to the one-year deadline must be approved by the appropriate Dean.

 Explanation & Policy of Grade Options

 Pass/No Pass

 A Pass grade means that the student has satisfactorily completed the course and would have received a C or better had grades been assigned.

 A No Pass grade means that the student has not satisfactorily completed the course.
 Some courses are offered only on a Pass/No Pass basis.
 In other courses students must initiate a change with the Registration and Records office by the end of the sixth week of the course.